DenisKorkmaz/DenisKorkmaz/README.md

-# Hello, I'm Denis Korkmaz 👋
+# Hello, I'm Denis 👋

 I'm a software developer with a focus on frontend technologies.
 Here are some of the technologies I am proficient in: